Adblockdude

 • Active Sniffing: Active sniffing involves more direct interaction with the network.
 In this type of attack, the attacker injects additional traffic or uses specific techniques to divert network traffic to their device.
 Active sniffing is used in environments with switched networks, where traffic is directed only to its intended recipient.

 • ARP Spoofing: Address Resolution Protocol (ARP) spoofing is a form of active sniffing where the attacker sends forged ARP messages over a local network.
-This leads to linking an attacker’s MAC address to an IP address of a legitimate computer or server on the network, allowing the attacker to intercept data meant for that IP address.
+This leads to linking an attacker’s MAC address to an IP address of a legitimate computer or server.

 • DHCP Starvation Attack: In this attack, the hacker floods the DHCP server with numerous fake DHCP requests using different MAC addresses.
 This exhausts the network’s IP address pool, preventing legitimate network users from connecting to the internet.
 After depleting the address pool, the attacker can use ARP poisoning to sniff packets.